 Can a face mask protect you from Coronavirus?

-WHO recommends that only people who are infected with the virus or people that are looking after those infected, should wear a mask, the CDC is now recommending that everyone wear homemade face coverings in public to help curtail the spread of the virus.
+Although WHO initially recommended that only people who are infected with the virus or people that are looking after those infected should wear a mask, the CDC is now recommending that everyone wear homemade face coverings in public to help curtail the spread of the virus.

 Is there a vaccine for the Coronavirus?

 No, but the National Institute of Allergy and Infectious Diseases may begin clinical trials on a vaccine within weeks.
 However, the vaccine would not be available for at least another year.

 Dr. Anthony Fauci testifies it will take considerable time to develop a coronavirus vaccine, noting misinformation on the topic that has circulated.
 Trump has repeatedly asserted a vaccine is coming soon.
 Fauci says going too fast could be "detrimental" to public health. pic.twitter.com/yWAacI8Z7J

 No, but there are clinical trials happening with an antiviral drug called remdesivir, which was originally developed for possible treatment of Ebola.
 The drug has previously shown promise in treating other coronaviruses such as SARS, so the hope is that it’ll be a possible treatment for this current Coronavirus.